Friends of Marshall Square Park

 Marshall Square Park’s Trees—have you ever wondered what their names are?

-The Friends of Marshall Square Park (FMSP), with funding from the Humphry Marshall Foundation, has completed a long-term project conceived years ago and identified as a priority project.
+In 2012, the Friends of Marshall Square Park (FMSP), with funding from the Humphry Marshall Foundation, completed a long-term project conceived years ago and identified as a priority project.

 Because of the Park’s early origins as an arboretum, FMSP wanted to give the public information on the important, original trees still standing.
 Few of us would know them—much less their names—without help.
 Fortunately, D.L.
 Howell & Associates, Inc., very generously donated their professional services to produce an accurate Existing Conditions Survey of Marshall Square Park.